CBS News Investigates Rape-Kit Backlog

 The backlog of untested DNA evidence from unsolved rape cases is down sharply over the last five years.
 Still, a new Justice Department report and a major CBS News investigation demonstrate, tens of thousands of evidence kits remain unanalyzed — and the rapists in those cases remain free.

 In 2001, RAINN launched a national campaign to bring attention to the huge backlog of untested rape evidence.
 Following extensive media coverage, years of prodding by our allies in Congress, lots of lobbying and a 2004 Justice Department report that estimated that evidence from about 221,000 rape and murder cases remained untested, Congress acted by passing the landmark Debbie Smith Act.
 This bill, which has been called the most important anti-rape legislation in history, has provided several hundred million dollars of funding to local law enforcement to help them eliminate their DNA evidence backlog.
-As a result, police have been able to identify a suspect in thousands of violent crimes.
+As a result, police have been able to identify suspects in thousands of violent crimes.

 Despite this legislative success, much more work needs to be done to ensure justice for victims.
 The new Justice Department report found that, in the last five years, DNA evidence from about 32,000 unsolved rape and murder cases was never submitted to a crime lab for analysis.